 A typical schedule for a week is as follows:

 While each day includes a central fun filled activity, each evening includes lots of down-time in order to re-energize for the next day.
-Be sure to bring a good book, favorite campsite game, or even your fishing gear and Colorado Fishing License.
+Be sure to bring a good book, favorite campsite game, ready to mountain bike on our local trails, or even your fishing gear and Colorado Fishing License.

 Non-Discrimination Statement